 Can bacon grease cause pancreatitis in dogs?

 Yes, the high levels of saturated fats in bacon grease can cause inflammation of the pancreas in dogs.
-If you want to give your dog any leftovers as a treat then it would be better to give them some plain cooked skinless chicken or turkey breast or cooked white fish, rather than fatty, salty meats and grease.
+If you want to give your dog any leftovers as a treat, then I recommend giving them some plain, cooked skinless chicken or turkey breast or cooked white fish rather than fatty, salty meats and grease.